janeding/mrc_simple_filter/README.md

 [Laplacian-of-Gaussians](https://en.wikipedia.org/wiki/Blob_detection#The_Laplacian_of_Gaussian),
-inverse ("-invert", bright <--> dark), and several threshold filters ("-thresh", "-thresh2", "-thresh4", (Threshold filters are useful for selecting voxels with intensities which lie in a certain range.)
+inverse ("-invert", bright <--> dark), and several threshold filters ("-thresh", "-thresh2", "-thresh4".
+ Threshold filters are useful for selecting voxels with intensities which lie in a certain range.)
 Both isotropic and anisotropic versions of these filters are supported.
 (Fast [separable](https://en.wikipedia.org/wiki/Separable_filter) filters are used when possible.)